karlbenedict/karlbenedict.github.io/CV/CV.md

 1. Huckell, Bruce, Lisa Huckell, and Karl Kent Benedict.
 2002.
 'Maize Agriculture and the Rise of Mixed Farming-Foraging Economies in Southeastern Arizona During the Second Millennium B.C.'
 In *Traditions, Transitions, and Technologies:  Themes in Southwestern Archaeology*, Sarah Schlanger, Editor.
 University Press of Colorado. pp 136-159.

 1. Powell, Melissa, and Karl Kent Benedict.
 2002.
 'Ceramic Chronology'.
-In, *From Folsom to Fogelson :the Cultural Resources Inventory Survey of Pecos National Historical Park*, Genevieve N. Head, Janet D. Orcutt, Eds.
+In, *From Folsom to Fogelson: the Cultural Resources Inventory Survey of Pecos National Historical Park*, Genevieve N. Head, Janet D. Orcutt, Eds.
 Anthropology Projects, Cultural Resources Management, Intermountain Region, National Park Service, Dept. of the Interior.
 Santa Fe, NM. pp 59-98.

 ### Papers in Proceedings